On this page

 Your target country's Ministry or Dept of Statistics or of Finance, or their Central Bank

 Just as Statistics Canada tracks things like FDI for Canada, many other countries offer free data on topics such as foreign investments or Balance of Payments.
 Start by finding the site of the relevant Government Statistics Office or Central Bank.
-Google is great for this, but I also like this old directory of government sites: Choose your country, then do a CTRL-F on the page to find government agencies whose names contain terms such as statistics/finance/bank/export... then look for a link to an English language version of the site and search or browse.
-Here, for example, is some recent data on FDI for Korea. via the Korea Eximbank (aka: "Export-Import Bank of Korea").
+Google is great for this, but I also like this old directory of government sites: Choose your country, then do a CTRL-F on the page to find government agencies whose names contain terms such as statistics/finance/bank/export/invest... then look for a link to an English language version of the site and search or browse.
+Here, for example, is some recent data on FDI for Korea. via the Korea Eximbank (aka: "Export-Import Bank of Korea"), and here is the Mongolian Statistical Information Service.

 Although most countries would offer some information on their government pages about how they regulate (encourage/obstruct) FDI, it's often more interesting to get an external analysis by visiting the site of another government or an intergovernmental body.